Hambonaire/MechGame/README.md

 Up to date!

-Things to do (7/23/19):
+Things to do:
-- Make weapons arm specific
-- Fix Equipment
-    - Move handling from controller to EquipManager + Stats(?)
-- Implement neccessary & better connections (events/delegates?)
+- Too many... look for TODO's in files